The Hop-Garden: Critical reception

-Samuel Johnson, friend of Smart, joked about the poem as proof that "one could say a great deal about cabbage."Keymer p.
-178 However, not everyone was as playful, and one of Smart's later literary opponents, John Hill, was one of the first to review The Hop-Garden; Hill used his piece in the Monthly Review to attack the poem.
+Samuel Johnson, friend of Smart, joked about the poem as proof that "one could say a great deal about cabbage."
+However, not everyone was as playful, and one of Smart's later literary opponents, John Hill, was one of the first to review The Hop-Garden; Hill used his piece in the Monthly Review to attack the poem.
 It was this review, even after Smart's reply in The Hilliad, that guided the future negative reception of the poem that Chris Mounsey describes as a "litany of abuse".

 Among Smart's biographers, the quality of the work is very debatable: Arthur Sherbo claims that the work "is remarkable for the poorness of the blank verse and the stilted Latinate quality of its language" while Chris Mounsey responds, "Possibly because of its complexity, allied to the fact that it does not meet with the expectations of most readers of Smart, the poem has hitherto been ill interpreted."
 However, they both agree that the work provides valuable insight into Smart's earlier years and portrays nature and farming in a realistic manner.